simpleviewinc/sv-auth-client/readme.md

+REPO MOVED into sv-auth, still on npm @simpleview/sv-auth-client .

 # sv-auth-client

 Client for communicating with sv-auth.
 This npm package contains classes and helpers for communicating with the sv-auth graphQL system.